Sri Lanka travel advice

 • impose curfews

-• detain without charge for extended periods
+• detain individuals without charge for extended periods

-• search individuals, vehicles, residences and commercial premises
+• search individuals, vehicles, residences and businesses

 Individuals of Sri Lankan heritage, including those who don’t have Sri Lankan citizenship, have been detained on occasion by police or security forces.